When it comes to growing fruit trees, what do you do and when? Check out this infographic!

 Growing fruit trees is incredibly rewarding.
-There is nothing like plucking sweet, organic apples, pears, cherries or apricots right off the tree.
+There is nothing like plucking sweet, organic apples, pears, cherries, or apricots right off the tree.
 Sadly, fruit trees also have a down side because they experience pest and disease problems, poor production, and nutrient deficiencies.
 And growing apple trees is notoriously difficult.

-But apple trees?
-Compared to the other types of fruit trees, they can be notoriously hard to grow.
-There are so many potential problems.
+When growing apple trees, there are so many potential problems to contend with.
 Homegrown apples can be wormy, bitter and unappealing.
 And apple trees are a sensitive bunch, often falling victim to pests and diseases.

 We North Americans don’t seem to worry too much about that.
-Each year we flock to garden centres to buy apple trees.
-Most of us are blissfully unaware of the potential problems that we will face in the decades to come.
+Each year we flock to garden centres to buy apple trees, most of us blissfully unaware of the potential problems that we will face in the decades to come.
 But it doesn’t have to be that way.
 With a little education, growing apple trees can be easy.

 Growing apple trees “the hard way” is a three-step process.